Rylith/TouchpadTestV2/README.md

-# Wear Mouse Controller
+# watch Mouse Controller

-The application allows the user to control the cursor with an Android wear device.
+The application allows the user to control the cursor with an Android watch device.
 It is a crossplatform application (untested on Mac OSX).

 ## Description

 The program is in three parts :

-- Wear application (Android SDK 20+)
+- watch application (Android SDK 20+)
 - Mobile application (Android SDK 19+)
 - Computer application (Java 8)

-Mobile application is a bridge between wear and computer.
-In a near future, when the wear will can open directly sockets with the computer, the mobile will not be necessary anymore.
+Mobile application is a bridge between watch and computer.
+In a near future, when the watch will can open directly sockets with the computer, the mobile will not be necessary anymore.

 In addition to the move and click events, the program offers new and orginal way to reach a distant target.
-In fact, due to the size of a wear screen, users have to make a lot of movements.
-This application propose to solve this issue with a new mode when you reach the border of the wear device.
+In fact, due to the size of a watch screen, users have to make a lot of movements.
+This application propose to solve this issue with a new mode when you reach the edge of the watch device.

 ## Installation

-Mobile and wear parts are build as Android Studio Project.
+Mobile and watch parts are build as Android Studio Project.
 You can download Android Studio [here] (https://developer.android.com/studio/index.html).
 Import the projects and install them on the desired device.

 To install the computer application you need :